AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                 <tr>
                     <td>No Address for the consumer</td>
                     <td>028319</td>
-                    <td>Adress is optional in the model.This requirement is best managed in a conformance profile.</td>
-                    <td>Adress is optional in the model.This requirement is best managed in a conformance profile.</td>
+                    <td colspan="2">Adress is optional in the model.This requirement is best managed in a conformance profile.</td>
                 </tr>
                 <tr>
                     <td>No Electronic Communication Detail for the consumer</td>
                     <td>028320</td>
-                    <td>Electronic Communication Detail is optional in the model.This requirement is best managed in a conformance profile.</td>
-                    <td>Electronic Communication Detail is optional in the model.This requirement is best managed in a conformance profile.</td>
+                    <td colspan="2">Electronic Communication Detail is optional in the model.This requirement is best managed in a conformance profile.</td>
                 </tr>
                 <tr>
                     <td>Attribute for Healthcare Setting</td>